ffavela/esets/FLOAT64S.md

 Sixty four bit floats on the other hand are a different story.
 They can represent up to 2**64 == 18446744073709551616 ~ 1.84e+19 different values, the IEEE 754 specifies a format for them.
-One bit for a sign, 11 for an exponent and 52 for a significant (sometimes called fraction or mantissa).
+One bit for a sign, 11 for an exponent and 52 for a significand (sometimes called fraction or mantissa).
 The exponent bits have a 1023 bias, i.e. the interpreted exponent is exponent-1023.

-All that just to say that we can store any single float and also if we were determined enough we could even store all of them given the current storage capacity of mankind that'll take a significan portion but it is currently possible.
+All that just to say that we can store any single float and also if we were determined enough we could even store all of them given the current storage capacity of mankind that'll take a significant portion but it is currently possible.

 ### Storing all 64 bit floats is definetively a terrible idea